MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.LogicApp/v1.0.8/New-AzureRmLogicApp.md

 ### -Location
 Specifies the location of the logic app.
-Enter an azure_2 data center location, such as West US or Southeast Asia.
+Enter an Azure data center location, such as West US or Southeast Asia.
 You can place a logic app in any location.

 ```yaml